-- Fewer than 268,000 Hawaii residents are enrolled in Medicare.
+- Roughly 280,000 residents are enrolled in Medicare in Hawaii.

 - About 45 percent of Hawaii Medicare beneficiaries select Medicare Advantage plans.

-- Fifteen insurers offer Medigap plans in Hawaii.
+- Thirteen insurers offer Medigap plans in Hawaii.

 - Hawaii law ensures that enrollees under age 65 have the same access to Medigap plans as those 65+.

-- Nearly 190,000 Hawaii Medicare beneficiaies have Part D prescription coverage.
+- More than 200,000 Hawaii Medicare beneficiaries have Medicare Part D prescription coverage.

-- Per-enrollee Medicare spending in Hawaii is the lowest in the nation.
+- Per-enrollee Medicare spending for Medicare in Hawaii is the lowest in the nation.

-Most people become eligible for Medicare when they turn 65, but Medicare coverage is also available to people who are disabled.
-Nationwide, 84 percent of Medicare beneficiaries are eligible due to being at least 65 years old, while the other 16 percent are eligible due to disability.
+For most Americans, filing for Medicare is part of turning 65.
+But Medicare coverage is also available to people under the age of 65 who have been receiving disability benefits for at least two years, or who have ALS or end-stage renal disease.
+Nationwide, 85 percent of Medicare beneficiaries are eligible due to being at least 65 years old, while the other 15 percent are under 65.

-Hawaii has the smallest percentage of disabled Medicare beneficiaries in the country – just 9 percent of Medicare beneficiaries in Hawaii are eligible as a result of a disability (this is tied with the Virgin Islands), while the other 91 percent are eligible due to their age.
+Hawaii has the smallest percentage of disabled Medicare beneficiaries of any state in the country – just 9 percent Hawaii’s Medicare beneficiaries are under 65 and eligible due to a disability (if we also include U.S. territories, just 8 percent of the Virgin Islands’ Medicare beneficiaries are under 65).
+The other 91 percent of Hawaii’s Medicare beneficiaries are eligible due to their age.

 Medicare Advantage in Hawaii

-In Hawaii in 2017, 45 percent of Medicare beneficiaries were enrolled in private Medicare Advantage plans — as opposed to 33 percent of Medicare beneficiaries nationwide.
-The remaining 55 percent of the state’s Medicare beneficiaries had coverage under Original Medicare.
+In Hawaii in 2018, 45 percent of Medicare beneficiaries were enrolled in private Medicare Advantage plans — as opposed to 34 percent of Medicare beneficiaries nationwide.
+The remaining 55 percent of the state’s beneficiaries had Medicare coverage enrollment under Original Medicare.

-As of 2019, there’s a Medicare Advantage open enrollment period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.
+Medicare Advantage enrollment is available when a person is first eligible for Medicare, and there’s also an annual enrollment period in the fall when beneficiaries can enroll in Medicare Advantage plans if they choose to do so.
+And there is another window — the Medicare Advantage open enrollment period (January 1 to March 31) — during which people who are already enrolled in Medicare Advantage can switch their Medicare Advantage enrollment to a different plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.

 Medigap in Hawaii